jamesbjohnson/appcl-lsm-public/README.md

 ######   -x, --remove
 - Remove the AppCL LSM extended attribute and associated permission entries.

+######   -b, --build
+- Build the AppCL attributes.
+Knowledge of the AppCL attribute format is not required when using build mode.
+The path for a program is also not required as it locates the path of the binary applications from the program name.

 ######   -h, --help
 - Help page